-Here is more synthetic ice information.
-If you need additional synthetic ice information please let me know.
+I receive many questions about synthetic ice and have created this FAQ page to provide more information.
+If you have questions or need additional synthetic ice information please let me know.

 Most synthetic ice tiles are designed with a special beaded surface, which, when new, mimics a surface that has been seasoned from skating, thus reducing friction to the blades.